grantcarthew/start-prototype/docs/cli/start-config-context.md

   ✓ Uses {file} placeholder

 ⚠ Context 'missing-doc' has warnings
-  File will be skipped at runtime (not an error)
+  File will generate warning and be skipped at runtime
 ```

 **Output (command failed):**